-Hampton is currently the web content assistant for Daughters of Charity.
-She produces tailored media, manages social accounts and participates in content creation and editing for publications and copy.
+Right now, it’s my pleasure to serve as the web content assistant for Daughters of Charity.
+I produce tailored media, manage social accounts and participate in content creation and editing for publications and copy.

 Prior to working at Daughters of Charity Ministries, I bustled about as a local editor for Patch, an online hyperlocal news and community forum.
 Producing daily content, reporting local news, engaging and building a user base, and managing Patch sites and social media accounts were constant tasks I faced.
 Through this experience, I also had opportunities to share about upcoming stories on St. Louis television station KPLR 11 broadcasts.

 Before that, I worked in the university communications department at Missouri Baptist University as a public relations specialist.
 I produced media releases, conducted photo shoots, edited photo and video content, and composed editorial content for MBU Magazine.